aabarmin/epam-microservices-training-2020/README.md

 test it.

 * Just an idea right now - generate something based on this contract that consumes this contract in asynchronous way, for example, something that will use a message queue to process data.

+### Feature 5 - not started

+It will be an end-to-end test that is described using Gherkin language and ran using Cucumber.
+In this particular case the one single service will be checked using this test, all other services will be mocked using described contracts.

+### Feature 6 - not started

+* First part of this feature is to build all service and pack them into docker containers.
+More likely it'll be necessary having some infrastructure to deal with it - Docker Registry to store images and `docker-compose.yml` to deploy everything at once.

+* End-to-end test for the whole system.
+Looks quite simple but it's better running these tests not only from the local environment but also from the CI.